Chipotle testing guacamole-making robot named ‘Autocado’

 (NEXSTAR) – The Chipotle Mexican Grill workers so often seen chopping and preparing fresh ingredients in ad spots may soon have a non-human helper.

-The company is testing a “collaborative robot” named Autocado at the Chipotle Cultivate Center in Irvine, California.
+The company is testing a “collaborative robot” named Autocado at the Chipotle Cultivate Center in Irvine, Calif.

 Autocado can take up to 25 pounds of unpeeled avocados at a time, the company says.
 The robot stands the fruit upright one at a time, slices them in half, and removes the skin and pit.